 Having traveled nearly 600 miles since leaving home yesterday morning, we’re now heading south on the A20 motorway, somewhere around Limoges.
 Paul’s driving while I tap out this entry on the iPhone.

-Chateauroux was a typically pleasant small French town where we found a small, inexpensive bistro and enjoyed a very good dinner.
-Poached eggs in kidney gravy is not the kind of thing we eat at home and is indicative of the very different palette of the French.
+Chateauroux was a typically pleasant small French town where we found a small, inexpensive bistro and enjoyed a good dinner.
+Poached eggs in kidney gravy is not the kind of thing we eat at home and is indicative of the different palette of the French.

 The weather is fantastic – it will reach about 20 deg C today and there’s not a cloud in sight.
 If I get two weeks of this, the ride will be amazing.